Bachelor of Arts (Honours) in Applied Ageing Studies and Service Management

 An Associate Degree or a Higher Diploma in a relevant discipline from a recognised institution.

-Preference will be given to graduates from social sciences, social work, psychology, policy and administration, service management, guidance and counselling, and health sciences.
+Preference will be given to graduates from social sciences, social work, psychology, policy and administration, management, guidance and counselling, and health sciences.

 Additional Documents Required